A Managed Services Case Study

 The IT PMO of a leading global mining operation was struggling to balance functional performance, achievement, and growth with intense pressures to manage overall workforce and contractor costs.
 The continual need to provide heightened oversight of delivery was detracting from the PMO’s ability to focus on strategy.

 A lack of resources, coupled with inconsistent project management processes and frameworks, made it difficult for the IT PMO to move projects through the initiation and planning phases.
+The absence of a comprehensive resource management tool further exacerbated these challenges.
 The organization turned to North Highland for help.

 Using a managed services framework, North Highland focused on building capacity, capability, and community to create sustainable improvement and enable an engaged, strategic PMO equipped for performance and reliable delivery within specific capabilities.